Othernet-Project/bottle-utils/docs/source/csrf.rst

 The keys have following meaning:

-- ``secret`` setting is a secret key used for setting cookies; it should be fairly random and difficult to guess
+- ``csrf.secret`` setting is a secret key used for setting cookies; it should be fairly random and difficult to guess
-- ``token_name`` setting is the name of the cookie and form field that contain the token
+- ``csrf.token_name`` setting is the name of the cookie and form field that contain the token
-- ``path`` setting is the path of the cookie
+- ``csrf.path`` setting is the path of the cookie
-- ``expires`` setting is in seconds and sets the cookie's max-age
+- ``csrf.expires`` setting is in seconds and sets the cookie's max-age

 Caveat